ShivamRIG/ShivamRIG/README.md

 - 👋 Hi, I’m @ShivamRIG
 - 👀 I’m interested in Pyhon and New tech
-- 🌱 I’m currently learning Android
+- 🌱 I’m currently learning Solidity
 - 💞️ I’m looking to collaborate on pyhton basic project
 - 📫 How to reach me
 email Shivamsingh8461@outlook.com